updated December, 2020

 9. Abnormal water uptake (water runs from the mouth)

 Because a clinical diagnosis of rabies is unreliable, a definitive diagnosis must be obtained by post-mortem laboratory examination.

-Serological tests are used for surveys and post-vaccinal control in order to test immunity level in vaccinated animals, especially in the context of international movements.
+Antibody tests are used only for surveys and post-vaccinal control in order to test immunity level in vaccinated animals, especially in the context of international movements.